leonardopagliochini/QuantumC/benchmarking/README.md

 ### `study_benchmark.cfg`

+- Provide the study name on the CLI when invoking the benchmarker; the config does not need a `study` key.
 - `bits`: number of qubits requested from the QuantumC pipeline.
 - `cc`: compiler used to build temporary binaries for Callgrind (`gcc` by default).